ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

  Returns settings profiles, assigned to the current user both explicitly and implicitly.
 Explicitly assigned profiles are the same as returned by the [currentProfiles](#current-profiles) function.
 Implicitly assigned profiles include parent profiles of other assigned profiles, profiles assigned via granted roles, profiles assigned via their own settings, and the main default profile (see the `default_profile` section in the main server configuration file).

- If some profile occurs multiple times (with some other settings in between), the latest occurrence overrides all the previous ones.

 **Syntax**

 ``` sql